xma711/notebook/linux/linux_distros/archlinux/README.md

 8. reboot and choose Archlinux. if the network is not on, start the network by "ip link set eth0/enp8s0[interfaceName] up" and then "dhcpcd". reference: https://wiki.archlinux.org/index.php/Network_configuration. to use ifconfig, pacman -S net-tools

-pacman
+Pacman
 -----------

 To see pacman manual: man pacman

-pacman has operations and options. operations are just like options with capitals, like -S means sync, -R means remove etc.
+Pacman has operations and options. operations are just like options with capitals, like -S means sync, -R means remove etc.
 Options are used to affect operations, so the same option can mean different things with different operations.

 To refresh the package list: *pacman -Syy* (-S: synchronize; -Sy: refresh)

-to update the whole system: *pacman -Syu* (-Su: sysupgrade)
+To update the whole system: *pacman -Syu* (-Su: sysupgrade)

-to install a package: *pacman -S package_name*
+To install a package: *pacman -S package_name*

-to search a package: *pacman -Ss package_name*
+To search a package: *pacman -Ss package_name*

-system upgrade issues
+System upgrade issues
 -------------------------

 1. error package-query: requires pacman"<"4.2